coconutpalm/emf-prevayler/README.md

 EMF objects just like usual.
 And every change you make will automatically and transparently be persisted to the journal.

 You Won't Have To Think About Getting Your Stuff Stored Anymore.
+And since Prevayler journals every change, the worst case in a system crash is that you lose the last few changes if the disk wasn't flushed yet.

 There will be a performance hit--not sure how much yet.
 But I expect that for interactive systems, the bottleneck will be the speed of the